Links to ACC Women's Basketball Legends coverage

 Collins has researched and developed an innovative critical pedagogy, praxis and theory called Active Centralized Empowerment (A.C.E.) over the last 14 years and finds that it allows the voices, talents and skills of each student and professor to be optimized in collaborative settings.
 She calls it, “teaching without borders,” where no one is left behind or in the margins and each student has an equal opportunity to excel no matter who they are, their skill level, or where they are from.
 You can read what other students are saying about the Active Centralized Empowerment experience by reading their reflections on the Teaching Without Borders website and see the results of de-marginalization in the classroom.
 This website works in partnership with her latest book publication, Teaching without Borders: Creating Equity and Inclusion through Active Centralized Empowerment.
 This faculty resource book introduces readers to Active Centralized Empowerment (ACE), a critical pedagogy, paradigm, and praxis that allows educators to create a classroom environment where all voices can be included and valued, and each student has an equal opportunity to excel.
 Collins has used and developed ACE over the past 15 years.
 She also believes in preparing students to lead in a diverse, multicultural world, so effective Transformational leadership development and effective communication and collaboration skills are central to her teaching.

 Her creative endeavors and research have also been nationally and internationally recognized.
-Her latest publications include, 250 Years and Still a Slave: Breaking Free with Active Centralized Empowerment, a Critical Cultural perspective book on race relations from a social-psychological platform that prominent educator, Jane Elliott, calls “a Great read!, and this should be required reading for every teacher in the classroom,” an award-winning television broadcast program and web-series called A Taste of Gullah that aired, regionally, on PBS, and won Best Documentary at the International Garifuna Film Festival in Venice, California, a published article on leadership development titled, “Leadership Development in College Newsroom Labs: It’s Transactional,” in Journalism & Mass Communication Educator, and a book chapter on image portrayals in prime-time commercials titled, "Representations of Race/Ethnicity, Gender, Class, and Power in 1,084 Prime-time TV Commercials from 2005," in the book release of the edited collection Feminist Interpretations of Advertising: What’s the Big Idea?, second edition, contracted with Lexington Press.
+Her book, 250 Years and Still a Slave: Breaking Free with Active Centralized Empowerment, a Critical Cultural perspective book on race relations from a social-psychological platform that helps readers understand how we each play a role in race relations and prominent educator, Jane Elliott, calls “a Great read!, and this should be required reading for every teacher in the classroom,” an award-winning television broadcast program and web-series called A Taste of Gullah that aired, regionally, on PBS to 8 million viewers and won Best Documentary at the International Garifuna Film Festival in Venice, California, a published article on leadership development titled, “Leadership Development in College Newsroom Labs: It’s Transactional,” in Journalism & Mass Communication Educator, and a book chapter on image portrayals in prime-time commercials titled, "Representations of Race/Ethnicity, Gender, Class, and Power in 1,084 Prime-time TV Commercials from 2005," in the book release of the edited collection Feminist Interpretations of Advertising: What’s the Big Idea?, second edition, published by Lexington Press.
 Book 1, Feminists, Feminisms, and Advertising: Some Restrictions Apply has already been released.
 She also completed a comprehensive, unique, autoethnography series called, “Journey to My Mother’s Land: Extending the Gate’s Effect into Africa,” that chronicles her immersion-trip back to her maternal ancestral land of Sierra Leone, West Africa and the Mende tribe that was picked up by the Nigerian Television Authority, the largest broadcast network in Africa with a audience penetration into the U.S. , U.K., Canada and all of Africa.
 Collins also hosts a radio/podcast program called "Theoretical Tea and Company," and freelances as a Motivational Speaker, Life Coach, national and international Media Consultant and various Media roles.

-Dr. Collins’ research and specialization focuses mainly on processes of De-Marginalization of individuals, media content, learning and working environments, inclusion with power, diversity, multiculturalism and leadership development and works across disciplines and nations to center voices from the margins.
+Dr. Collins’ research and specialization focuses mainly on processes of leadership development, de-marginalization of all individuals, media content, learning and working environments, inclusion with power, diversity, multiculturalism and works across disciplines and nations to center voices.
 Self-empowerment, self-agency, and addressing issues of Power along the lines of various identity constructs is key to her studies.
-As an inclusive humanitarian Collins has led workshops and initiatives in Sierra Leone, West Africa, Guyana, West Indies, Abuja, Nigeria and Shenzhen, China.
-For 2 consecutive years, Collins won first place in the Open Paper Competition at the National Broadcast Educators Association Conference as, both, coauthor, and sole author.
+As an inclusive humanitarian Collins has led workshops and initiatives in Sierra Leone, West Africa, Guyana, West Indies, Abuja, Nigeria and Shenzhen, China and across the U.S. For 2 consecutive years, Collins won first place in Top Faculty Paper Competition at the National Broadcast Educators Association Conference as, both, coauthor, and sole author.

 She views the world as one multicultural, enormous family of inclusion.
-As former President and Co-Founder, now Media Consultant of the African International Documentary Festival Foundation (AFIDFF), she wanted to expand its reach and focus across the Globe and across various communities that includes all 7 continents.
-So, she created World Changers Media International Foundation (WCMIF).
-Spearheaded by Dr. Collins, members of their amazing team consists of individuals around the world who are committed to helping others-truly believing in the Global community.
+As President and Co-Founder of the award winning (2020 African Union Heritage Honours) nonprofit, African International Documentary Festival Foundation (AFIDFF), she expanded its reach and focus across the Globe and across various communities that includes all 7 continents.
+World Changers Media International Foundation (WCMIF) was formed.
+Members of the amazing team consists of individuals around the world who are committed to helping others-truly believing in the Global community.
 They are Change Agents involved in all things media with the purpose of making the world better.